Image Credit: Leonid Ikan/Shutterstock.com

 Infrared Polarizers from Specac

-Specac offer a variety of holographic infrared wire grid polarizers for general-purpose optical physics applications.
-These IR polarizers are offered from on substrates including: barium fluoride (BaF2), zinc selenide (ZnSe), calcium fluoride (CaF2), and thallium bromoiodiode (KRS-5).
+Specac offers a variety of holographic infrared wire grid polarizers for general-purpose optical physics applications.
+These IR polarizers are offered from on substrates including barium fluoride (BaF2), zinc selenide (ZnSe), calcium fluoride (CaF2), and thallium bromoiodiode (KRS-5).

 Download the Brochure for More Information